Finding a Top Financial Advisor Firm in Knoxville, Tennessee

 Asset Planning Corporation

-Asset Planning Corporation has the highest account minimum on this list.
-The firm generally requires a minimum household account size of $500,000.
-Its clients include both individuals and high-net-worth individuals.
+In business since 1975, Asset Planning Corporation is the oldest financial advisory firm on our list.
+This fee-only practice does not impose an account minimum and currently works solely with individuals and high-net-worth individuals.
 For the past 40 years, the firm says it has specialized in serving healthcare professionals, including family physicians, nurse practitioners, healthcare executives, hospital administrators, dentists and veterinarians.

 Asset Planning Corporation Background

 Asset Planning Corporation offers wealth management and related advisory services.
 The firm's financial planning services may encompass areas including investment strategy, financial independence/retirement planning, education funding, insurance, taxes and estate planning.

-Asset Planning Corporation Portfolio Management
+Asset Planning Corporation Investment Strategy

 Asset Planning Corporation says that it reviews client portfolios at least quarterly and makes adjustments as needed.
 It contacts clients at least annually to review their portfolios and financial plans.